millerdev/WorQ/readme.txt

     result set expires (e.g., when the broker is busy)?
 This should not happen.
     IOW, TaskSet results should not expire when there are subtasks in the queue waiting to be invoked.
-- Call taskset with no args uses default task that simply returns it's first arg
 - DeferredResult.wait should continue waiting if its value is a DeferredResult
     - DeferredResult should be picklable
 - Allow tasks to be cancelled